docker/docs/_includes/why_d4a.md

 variety of such issues by default.

-Log rotation native to the host is configured for you automatically, so chatty logs won't use up all of your disk space.
+Log rotation native to the host is configured for you automatically, so chatty logs don't use up all of your disk space.
 Likewise, the "system prune" option allows you to ensure unused Docker resources such as old images are cleaned up automatically.
 The lifecycle of nodes is managed using auto-scaling groups or similar constructs, so that if a node enters an unhealthy state for unforeseen